tycooon/memery/README.md

 a.call(1, 5) # => 6
 a.call(2, 15) # => 17
 a.call(1, 5) # => 6
-# Text will be printed only twice, once per unique argument list.
+# "calculating" will be printed twice, once for each unique argument list.
 ```

 For class methods: